 What to do:

-After selecting a device, put on some music to see how your child reacts to sounds.
-You can shuffle through different types of music before you find something that your child enjoys grooving to.
-Do ensure that the volume stays within a safe margin.
-When it comes to indoor activities for 1 year olds, grooving to music is tough to beat.
+After selecting a device, play music to see how your child reacts to sounds.
+You can shuffle through different types of music before you find something your child enjoys grooving.
+To ensure that the volume stays within a safe margin.
+In indoor activities for 1-year-olds, grooving to music is tough to beat.

 What your child will learn: